debitoor/teamcity-merge/README.md

 git push origin featureX:ready/featureX
 ```

+NOTE: We wrote a commmand line tool that helps you, and makes things even easier: [tcmerge](https://github.com/e-conomic/tcmerge)

 This will kick off the TC build that tries to merge the branch to master, checking that all tests are green in the process.

 # How to set up the TC build that merges to master and closes the associated pull request